Roshen: History

-Two years after the collapse of Soviet Union, in 1993, Poroshenko family founded a concern called Ukrprominvest for a mass privatization of the former state-owned factories.
-In 1996 after the acquiry of confectionery factories in Kyiv and Vinnytsia the 'Ukrprominvest Kondyter' was created, later it bought factories in Mariupol in 1997 and Kremenchuk in 2000.
+Two years after the collapse of the Soviet Union, in 1993, the Poroshenko family founded a concern called Ukrprominvest for a mass privatization of former state-owned factories.
+In 1996 after the acquisition of confectionery factories in Kyiv and Vinnytsia, 'Ukrprominvest Kondyter' was created.
+Later it bought factories in Mariupol in 1997 and Kremenchuk in 2000.
 In 1998 the company also privatized a milk factory in Bershad.
 A confectionery factory in Russian Lipetsk in 2000 became the first factory of the brand to be bought outside of Ukraine.

-In 2002 Ukrprominvest Kondyter ordered their new branding from a Marketing Technologies Buraeu in Kyiv.
-They've removed the first and last two letters from Poroshenko last name, shortening it to 'Roshen' and chose 'The sweet quality mark' as a company slogan.
-Roshen feared that their new name doesn't sound Ukrainian enough for its domestic market so the three variants of brand legend were created, one about the count Roshen who visited Ukraine to provide a new chocolate recipe, one about Roshen being a Swiss quality mark for confectionery and one about Roshen being an ancient god of sweets.
-Eventually all of three stories were scrapped and none of them were used in promotion.
+In 2002 Ukrprominvest Kondyter ordered their new branding from a Marketing Technologies Bureau in Kyiv.
+They removed the first and last two letters from the Poroshenko last name, shortening it to 'Roshen', and chose 'The sweet quality mark' as a company slogan.
+Roshen feared that their new name didn't sound Ukrainian enough for its domestic market, so three different brand legends were created: one about a count Roshen who visited Ukraine to provide a new chocolate recipe, one about Roshen being a Swiss quality mark for confectionery, and one about Roshen being an ancient god of sweets.
+Eventually all three stories were scrapped and none of them were used in promotion.

 In 2006 Roshen bought a confectionery factory in Klaipėda, Lithuania.
 In 2010 Klaipėdas Konditerija was renamed to Roshen Klaipėda Confectionery Factory.

 In March 2012, Roshen began co-production with a contract manufacturer in Hungary called "Bonbonetti."

-During the election campaign of the 2014 Ukrainian presidential election, Roshen owner Poroshenko pledged to sell all his shares in Roshen if elected president.
+During the election campaign of the 2014 Ukrainian presidential election, Roshen owner Petro Poroshenko pledged to sell all his shares in Roshen if elected president.
 Although Poroshenko was elected president, by late December 2014, he was unable to find a buyer for the company.
 Because of this, in January 2016, Poroshenko transferred his share of the corporation to an independent blind trust.
 The Bank Ruling Trust has a four-year-old proxy to negotiate the sale of assets.